freenas/freenas-docs/userguide/system.rst

    system, then reads the configuration database to load the current configuration values.
-If the intent is to make configuration changes rather than operating system changes, make a backup of the configuration database first using :menuselection:`System --> General --> SAVE CONFIG`.
+If the intent is to make configuration changes rather than operating system changes, make a backup of the configuration database first using the instructions in :ref:`System --> General <General>`.

-As seen in :numref:`Figure %s <view_boot_env_fig>`, %brand% displays the condition and statistics of the *Boot Pool*.
-It also shows the two boot environments that are created when %brand% is installed.
-The system will boot into the *default* boot environment and users can make their changes and update from this version.
+The example shown in :numref:`Figure %s <view_boot_env_fig>`, includes the two boot environments that are created when %brand% is installed.
 The *Initial-Install* boot environment can be booted into if the system needs to be returned to a non-configured version of the installation.

 .. _view_boot_env_fig:
 .. figure:: %imgpath%/system-boot-environments.png